tech-threee/smc-swiftcare/README.md

 3. [Shadcn UI](https://ui.shadcn.com/)

 ## Design System
-Because this system is part of a software suite (SwiftCare Connec+), it shares the same design and components as the other consoles of the software suite however, the only different is that the primary color is purple - `#9C27B0`
+Because this system is part of a software suite (SwiftCare Connec+), it shares the same design and components as the other consoles of the software suite however, the only different is that the primary color is green - `#4CAF50`